w-lfpup/wctk-js/styles/README.md

 ### Declarative shadow dom

-To better support declarative dom, an `addStyles` function is provided in case a controller is not needed or convenient.
+An `addStyles` function is provided in case a controller is not needed or convenient.

+In the example below, stylesheets are added to the shadow root _only_ if the shadow root is not declarative.

 ```ts
 import { addStyles } from "./render/dist/mod.js";